European Citizens’ Initiative

 The annex states that safe water is a necessary commodity to avoid dehydration or water-related diseases, and also to be used for cooking, consumption and personal hygiene.
 Water is a human right and everyone should have access to adequate quantities of safe water.
 They further state that water should be accessible in an affordable, participatory and non-discriminatory manner.
 The right to water is a question of dignity, meaning that the possibility for sanitation is a way of protecting human dignity and privacy.

-The organisers claim that the right to water is our times’ biggest human rights issue.
+The organisers claim that the right to water is the biggest human rights issue of our time.
 The more people that do not have access to safe water, the more people will starve, carry diseases and lose children.
 Sanitation is important!

 - To develop mechanisms, systems, plans, strategies etc. to ensure that progressively the full realization of human rights obligations related to access to safe drinking water and sanitation will be fulfilled;